open-outbox/openoutbox-relay/README.md

 ## Project Status & Roadmap

-Open Outbox is currently in **Public Beta** (`v0.1.0-beta`).
-We are stable enough for pilot production use and are actively seeking feedback as we head toward a v1.0 release.
+Open Outbox is currently in **Stable Release** (`v1.0.0`).
+The system is production-ready, and we are actively seeking feedback as we continue to refine the ecosystem.

 Check out our [**Project Roadmap**](./ROADMAP.md) to see what's coming next, including: